 TGA - regulatory changes to custom-made medical devices

-These changes affect anyone who is manufacturing, importing or supplying custom-made medical devices, including healthcare providers, which means that these changes will affect orthodontists and orthodontic laboratories.
+These changes affect anyone who is manufacturing, importing or supplying custom-made medical devices, including healthcare providers, which means that these changes affect orthodontists and orthodontic laboratories.

 Latest update